DonnieSantos/WebAPI/README.md

 * ### Parameters
-  * You can use URL parameters to to pretty much anything.
+  * You can use URL parameters to do pretty much anything.
   * Just don't use them as an easy, hacky way to do things that may be better with a different controller.

     ## localhost:63557/api/items?maxWeight=100